-Subject Matters to be considered Additional information Subject turn, benefit the area's economy.
+Subject Matters to be considered Additional information improving environmental and public health which, in turn, benefit the area's economy.
 Pollution comes in many forms, and it follows a number of pathways.
-Sustainable developments consider all relevant sources, pathways and consignees of pollution and waste.
-Sustainable developments also respect quality of life, the protection and improvement of health, and the amenities of residents and wildlife.
+Sustainable development considers all relevant sources, pathways and recipients of pollution and waste.
+Sustainable development also respects the quality of life, the protection and improvement of health, and the amenities of residents and wildlife.
 Where possible, construction work and carrying out developments should be designed to reduce the amount of waste generated and should help reuse and recycle waste materials.
-Good practice guidances on managing building waste are available from Construction Excellence Wales, see A report on the effects of noise generated by construction work and in carrying out the proposed development.
+Good practice guidance on managing building waste are available from Construction Excellence Wales, see Appendix 3. carrying out the proposed development.
 See Technical Advice Note 11 Noise (1997).
 Air quality assessment The assessment should compare the current situation with the likely situation following the development's completion (including other proposed development), and determine the changes in air quality anticipated.
-Transport Appendix 3.
-Transport links in the area and for the area provide access to essential facilities and services and work, and also facilitates opportunities for people to enjoy the special characteristics of the area.
-There is a good network of footpaths and cycle paths in the area for residents and visitors, which encourage people to be active; public buses and trains reduce the number of private vehicles on the roads and reduce congestion, noise pollution and carbon emissions.
-Sustainable developments reduce the need for travel by locating them close to essential facilities and services.
-Locating developments in places that are close to footpaths, cycle paths and public transport reduces the need for travelling in a private vehicle.
-In some rural, more secluded communities, people have little choice but to travel in a private car.
-Transport assessment Characteristics of the existing transport network to and from the site, possible impacts from the development during the construction and implementation phase, and methods of mitigating any detrimental impacts / promoting positive impacts, such as sustainable transport methods.
+Transport Transport links within the area and to the area provide access to essential facilities and services and work, and also facilitates opportunities for people to enjoy the special characteristics of the area.
+There is a good network of footpaths and cycle paths in the area for residents and visitors, which encourages people to be active; public buses and trains reduce the number of private vehicles on the roads and reduce congestion, noise pollution and carbon emissions.
+Sustainable development reduces the need to travel by locating them close to essential facilities and services.
+Locating development in places that are close to footpaths, cycle paths and public transport reduces the need for travelling in a private vehicle.
+Some rural communities which are more Transport assessment Characteristics of the existing transport network to and from the site, possible impacts from the development during the construction and implementation phase, and methods of mitigating any detrimental impacts / promoting positive impacts, such as sustainable transport methods.
 See Technical Advice Note 18 Transport.